Back to the future for Hertha Berlin as Dárdai returns

 Dárdai’s return was made possible following the dismissal Sunday of general manager Michael Preetz, who opted not to keep him on as coach at the end of the 2018-19 season.
 Dárdai had been in charge since February 2015 and his team was solid but unspectacular.
 Hertha needs stability at this stage.

-“As a die-hard Herthaner, he knows everyone here and doesn’t need any time to settle in,” Schmidt said of Dárdai.
+“As a die-hard Herthaner, he knows everyone here and doesn’t need any time to settle in,” Schmidt said of Dárdai, who was given a contract to the summer of 2022.

 It is just under a year since investor Lars Windhorst said Hertha should be mixing with the best in Germany and qualifying for European competition.